Alee14/bnbso-auth/README.md

 # bnbso-auth
-Web authentication for bnbSO (registering accounts, resetting passwords, changing passwords) using Discord authentication.
+Web authentication for bnbSO (registering accounts, changing passwords) using Discord authentication.
 Designed for FreeSO-based servers.

 To install dependencies: